LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

-: They offer highly efficient signature generation but require additional assumptions (e.g., \cite{behnia2021towards, nouma2024trustworthy, ouyang2021scb}).
-For example, ANT \cite{behnia2021towards} is a lattice-based digital signature that delegates costly generated commitments to a set of distributed, non-colluding, and semi-honest servers \cite{sedghighadikolaei2023comprehensive}.
-Additionally, verifiers must communicate with these servers before verification, which may lead to network delays and outage risks.
-Another approach involves Trusted Execution Environment (TEE)-assisted signatures, which delegate the burden of costly computations to a TEE-enabled server (e.g., \cite{ouyang2021scb, Yavuz:HASES:ICC2023, nouma2024trustworthy}).
-For example, HASES \cite{Yavuz:HASES:ICC2023} and its extension \cite{nouma2024trustworthy} are hash-based signatures derived from the one-time HORS \cite{reyzin2002better}, utilize a single TEE-enabled cloud server to provide one-time public keys to verifier.
-However, reliance on single TEE-enabled servers introduces a centralized root of trust and potential key escrow problems.
-Given these additional assumptions, such digital signatures might not be ideal for certain IoT applications, as they deviate from traditional public key settings.
+{\em Lightweight PQ signatures with Additional Assumptions}: These schemes achieve highly efficient signature generation but rely on additional assumptions \cite{behnia2021towards, nouma2024trustworthy, ouyang2021scb}.
+For example, ANT \cite{behnia2021towards}, a lattice-based signature, delegates costly commitment generation to distributed, non-colluding, semi-honest servers \cite{sedghighadikolaei2023comprehensive}.
+However, verifiers must interact with these servers before verification, introducing potential network delays and outage risks.
+Another approach leverages Trusted Execution Environment (TEE)-assisted signatures, offloading computational overhead to TEE-enabled servers \cite{ouyang2021scb, Yavuz:HASES:ICC2023, nouma2024trustworthy}.
+For instance, HASES \cite{Yavuz:HASES:ICC2023} and its extension \cite{nouma2024trustworthy}, derived from the one-time HORS \cite{reyzin2002better}, use a single TEE-enabled cloud server to issue one-time public keys.
+However, reliance on a centralized TEE server introduces key escrow risks and a single point of trust.
+Due to these additional assumptions, such signatures may not be ideal for IoT-enabled applications that require adherence to traditional public key settings.

-There is a pressing demand for efficient post-quantum digital signatures that are tailored to meet the performance and security constraints of IoT applications.
-An ideal digital signature for IoT must meet the above desirable properties without relying on assumptions that may not hold in diverse real-world scenarios, all while maintaining a lightweight design.
-In this work, we aim to answer the following research questions:

-\textit{(i) Is it possible to achieve an efficient post-quantum signature generation that meets the stringent requirements of IoTs in terms of memory, processing, and bandwidth?} \textit{(ii) Is it possible to permit an efficient signing without imposing non-conventional and risky assumptions on the verifier, like non-colluding multiple servers or third parties storing secret keys, suffering from key escrow and single root of trust?} \textit{(iii) Can we meet these requirements in a multi-user setting to scale IoTs?}
+Given the limitations of existing signatures and the gap in achieving all desirable properties for IoT applications, there is a critical need for efficient PQ signatures that balance performance and security while enabling signer-optimal generation and deferred verification.
+This work explores the following key research questions: \textit{(i) Can an efficient PQ signature scheme be designed with optimal signature generation while meeting IoT constraints on memory, processing, and bandwidth?} \textit{(ii) Is it possible to achieve energy-efficient signing without introducing unconventional or risky assumptions for verifiers?} \textit{(iii) Can these requirements be met in a scalable multi-user setting for IoT networks?}